• Skip to primary navigation

 • Kaffir lime – this is synonymous with the taste and smell of Thailand for us – beautifully fragrant and an irreplaceable ingredient if you want to achieve an authentic tasting tofu green curry.

 • Light soy – it’s not overly salty and doesn't darken the colour of the curry too much.
 That creamy green colour is known as "sweet green" in Thai and dark soy makes it too murky.
 To contrast this though, one of the Thai cooking schools we attended recommended using an equal amount of both light and dark soy sauce when cooking this Thai curry.
 Although we enjoyed the flavour of this method, we find that it darkens the colour too much, and it becomes brown rather than green.
 Fish sauce is the traditional ingredient to use for saltiness in green curry.
-It is possible to find vegan fish sauce now – it's great if you have it, but try 2 tbsp because it is pretty salty.
+It is possible to find vegan fish sauce now – it's great if you have it, but try 2 tablespoon because it is pretty salty.

 • Brown sugar – actually, it would be common in Thailand to use palm sugar (not related to palm oil).
 However, palm sugar isn’t widely used outside of Asia, so brown sugar is the next best thing.
 If you are keen to try palm sugar, hit up your local oriental supermarket where you’ll find all kinds of amazing ingredients – this is also where we find our kaffir lime leaves and they often sell vegan Thai curry pastes too.